DreamersJS/talasymite-se-zavryshtat/README.md

 ### Description

 The Game Adventure project is a SPA, interactive text-based adventure game implemented using React.
-Players navigate through a storyline by making choices, managing an inventory, trading with NPCs, and experiencing various in-game events.
+Players navigate through a storyline by making choices that affect the storyline based on their inventory and health conditions, managing an inventory, trading with NPCs, and experiencing various in-game events.

 ### Key Technologies: